The lives of unsuspecting families across St Helens are being put at risk by cannabis farms, a senior police chief warns today.

 Supt Dave Charnock branded the practice of drug dealers taking over residential properties to cultivate industrial quantities of weed as “death traps”.

-The warning comes after firefighters were called to a ferocious house fire last week sparked by a maze of electrical equipment, which was being used to cultivate a large number of cannabis plants.
+The warning comes after firefighters were called to a ferocious house fire last week sparked by a maze of electrical equipment, which kindled the custom rolling paper stacks near the equipment, setting on an inferno.
+This house was being used to cultivate a large number of cannabis plants.

 Crews were called to a property on Croftwoods Grove, Whiston, shortly before 8am last Tuesday after smoke alarms alerted a quick-thinking neighbour.

 Four firefighters donned breathing apparatus and used a high pressure hose to tackle the blaze.

 Luckily, they managed to contain the fire to a first floor bedroom, but the remainder of the first floor was left severely smoke damaged.

 As is often the case in these incidents, there was nobody in the house at the time.

 Supt Charnock said: “Many of these cannabis factories are death-traps and we are increasingly finding more in residential areas, right next to where other people live.
 These companies may or may not be legal suppliers to companies like Intrinsic Hemp, which make use of the drug for medicinal purposes.

 “Often the electricity supply has been tampered with and this, coupled with the heat lamps and water system, increases the risk of a fire breaking out inside.

 “Given that these farms are often tucked away inside ordinary terraced and semi-detached houses, this is jeopardising people’s safety.”